top of page

 CDP Practice Matters

 CDP Practice Matters, hosted by Bella Doswell and Nava Jakubovicz, is open to all career practitioners in Ontario.
-This monthly lunch and learn webinar that takes place the third Thursday of the month during the noon hour from September through June.
-We are grateful to have two fantastic CDPs that volunteer their time and effort to bring topics of interest to CDPs that want to stay connected and informed.
+This monthly Lunch and Learn webinar that takes place the third Thursday of the month during the noon hour from September through June.

 CDPOntario Talks